Bios-Marcel/ServerBrowser/README.md

 checkingForUpdates=Checking for updates
-serverMightBeOfflineConnectAnyways=The server might not be online, do you want to try connecting to it anyways? noServerHistory=You haven't joined any servers recently. multicoreUsage=Multicore usage openDonationPageTooltip=Opens the 'Donate' section of the GitHub project page
+serverMightBeOfflineConnectAnyways=The server might not be online, do you want to try connecting to it anyways? noServerHistory=You haven't joined any servers recently. enterServerPasswordMessage=Enter the servers password (Leave empty if you think there is none). multicoreUsage=Multicore usage openDonationPageTooltip=Opens the 'Donate' section of the GitHub project page
 ```